slaclab/surf/axi/simlink/HOWTO.md

 This will instantiate 4 `RogueStreamSimWrap` instances, one per VC.
 It will also instantiate a 5th instance specifically for OpCodes.

+The `DEST_ID_G` and `USER_ID_G` generics constitute the channel addressing.
+You will use these same numbers when instantiating the streams on the software side.

 Example:

 ``` VHDL

 SIM_GEN : if (SIMULATION_G) generate
    DESTS : for i in 1 downto 0 generate
     U_RogueStreamSimWrap_1 : entity work.RogueStreamSimWrap